-Is should be noted that in many evangelical churches, infants are often dedicated to God by their parents before a congregation.
-This might be considered a type of infant baptism because the parents and the church are declaring that they intent to raise the child up in the Christian Faith.
+It should be noted that in many evangelical churches, infants are often dedicated to God by their parents before a congregation.
+This might be considered a type of infant baptism because the parents and the church are declaring that they intend to raise the child in the Christian Faith.

 Let us not overlook opportunities to preach salvation.
 One of the greatest opportunities for evangelical preaching is either at a funeral or a wedding.
 People are in attendance who seldom darken the door of a church.
 The sermon must be short and to the point.
 It is a time to preach salvation by grace through faith.
 Equally important are Christmas Eve and Easter Sunday services.
 Those are often the times when attendance swells with people who are desperate for the Gospel.
 These are not the occasions to dust off old sermons.
 Again, we must preach for salvation, allowing the Holy Spirit to guide us.

 When I came to you, brothers and sisters,[a] I did not come proclaiming the mystery of God to you in lofty words or wisdom.For I decided to know nothing among you except Jesus Christ, and him crucified.
 (1 Corinthians 2:1-2)